 The computer reboots automatically and returns to the Windows desktop.
 The test result will show up right after you log in. you have to check the result manually if it doesn’t show automatically.
 To do so Press Win+ R at the same time, then type in msc and hit Enter.
 Click System option under category Windows Logs on the left pane.
 On the right pane, click Find.
 Type MemoryDiagnostic in the search box and hit Enter, at the bottom of the window, you will be able to see the result displayed.

-If at the end of the diagnose you see that certain drivers are at fault or that you see some error then it means that you have bad RAM. in that case, you need to get your RAM changed.
+If at the end of the diagnosis you see that certain drivers are at fault or that you see some error then it means that you have bad RAM. in that case, you need to get your RAM changed.

 Solution 8: Load optimal default settings